 - credit card (without foreign transaction fees)

 - small carry-on bag for valuables

 - passport, drivers license, student id (great for discounts in Europe!)

 - Phone charger and adapter (depending on your destination)

 - Flip flops (for hostel bathrooms)

-- Travel-sized toiletries (3.4 ounces or less for liquids, when doing a carry-on)
+- Travel-sized toiletries (3.4 ounces or less for liquids for a carry-on)

-- International phone plan (or purchase a SIM card at your destination which is usually much cheaper.
-In Europe a *basically* unlimited plan is only 10 euros a month.)
+- International phone plan (or purchase a local SIM card which is usually much cheaper)

 What are the benefits of traveling alone?

 Okay, so I just wrote all about how you have to be careful and will probably feel scared, alone, and exhausted when solo traveling.
 What’s the upside of traveling alone?
 Only self-growth, meeting amazing new people, enhancing your common sense, becoming more independent, stepping out of your comfort zone, and experiencing moments you couldn’t have had if you weren’t alone.